• About EvoHam

 • 4.
 How FreeDV Works

 • 5.
-What You Need to Get Started
+What Do You Need to Use FreeDV?

 If you’ve heard something that sounds like a burst of digital data followed by brief moments of voice audio trying to break through, chances are you’ve stumbled onto a QSO using FreeDV, the open-source digital voice mode for HF.
 Many hams encounter FreeDV signals long before they know what they are, and this FreeDV for Beginners guide will help you understand exactly what you’re hearing – and how you can join in.